 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Before you begin your research, it's a good idea to get a broad overview of your topic.
 Many of your professors don't want you to cite Wikipedia or other online encyclopedias, but these resources can get you oriented and point you towards more in-depth resources.
+Use a Google search or Wikipedia to get ideas of search terms that you can later use in library resources.

 The Maroon, the student newspaper of Loyola University New Orleans, has been published since 1923.
 The Maroon covers student life, campus activities, cultural and athletic events, Loyola University New Orleans administration, faculty and staff, and other features.